department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <div id="claim-new" class="usa-accordion-content">

 **You'll need to submit:**
-- Medical or lay evidence of a current physical or mental disability, **and**
+- Evidence of a current physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
 - Evidence of an event, injury, or disease that happened during your active-duty service, **and**
 - Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
 Usually, we need medical records or medical opinions from health care providers to support this link.
 </div>